Backordering: What It Is And How To Do It Right

 Or, if that doesn't work, you can adopt a cash flow management tool like Settle.
 Either way, you have more time to pay for POs, allowing you to buy more inventory without tying up too much cash.

 6 best practices for selling without stock on hand

 Ready to start selling on backorder?
 Here are 6 best practices to get you started:

 Marking products as "out of stock" is a dead end in the customer experience.
 So, many retail brands offer back-in-stock notifications instead.

 This strategy prompts customers to submit their email or phone number when they show interest in a sold-out product.
 Then, using the collected contact information, the retailer promises to notify those customers when that product comes back in stock.

 But these email notifications rarely bring shoppers back.
 That's because once a customer's intent to purchase has passed, it rarely returns.

-So, restock alerts don't effectively reactivate that initial urge to click "Add to cart."
+So, Shopify back in stock notifications don't effectively reactivate that initial urge to click "Add to cart."
 Because of this, these alerts see a dismal 5-15% conversion rate on average.